Meet the Author

 What’s your favorite part about being a writer?

-There’s a second and more important answer to that question, though.
 I want to help children who feel lost, alone, or angry.
 I hope my book will help them feel seen, safe, and unshakably strong.

 What books have you read that were impactful?

 Oh, I love this question.
 There are so many.
-This is another two-part answer, though.
-Stories I’ve read and books that have either taught me writing techniques or different ways of thinking.
+This is another two-part answer, though: stories I’ve read and books that have either taught me writing techniques or different ways of thinking.

 For books I’ve read, I just loved George Selden’s A Cricket in Times Square.
 What a delightful and fun story.
 It was the first book I read after deciding to be an author.
 Kate DiCamillo’s Flora & Ulysses, as well as her beautiful novels, Because of Winn-Dixie and The Tale of Despereaux, were so much fun to read.
 Other favorites include: Patrick Ness, A Monster Calls; Gennifer Choldenko’s, The Tenth Mistake of Hank Hooperman, and Al Capone Does My Shirts.

-For writing technique books, at the top of the list is Immersion and Emotion: The Two Pillars of Storytelling, by Michelle Barker & David Griffin Brown.
+For writing-technique books, at the top of the list is Immersion and Emotion: The Two Pillars of Story telling by Michelle Barker & David Griffin Brown.
 If you are a writer, this is a must-read.
 Others include: Jennie Nash‘s Blueprint for a Book: Build Your Novel from the Inside Out; K.M.
 Weiland’s Creating Character Arcs; and Writing Vivid Settings, written by Rayne Hall.
 Finally, Writing for Emotional Impact: Advanced Dramatic Techniques to Attract, Engage, and Fascinate the Reader from Beginning to End, written by Karl Iglesias.

 Favorite authors for personal interest include Dr. Wayne Dyer, Louis Hay, and Deepak Chopra.